HaPham727/My-Go/README.md

 ## 🌟Features
 - Render Go/Weiqi/Baduk/Cờ Vây board at sizes 19x19, 13x13, and 9x9.
-- Use left mouse clicks to place Black and White pieces in alternating order.
+- Left mouse clicks can be used to place Black and White pieces in alternating order.
+- A Pass button/SPACEBAR can be used to change the curent player.
+- A Game End screen with option to play again pops up after 2 consecutive passes.
 - Dead/surrounded groups of pieces are automatically removed from the board.
-- A Game End screen with option to play again pops up after 2 consecutive passes.
+- Scores are calculated according to Chinese rules.

 ## ✨Plans
-- Add scoring (most likely under Chinese rules).
 - Add app icon.
+- Clean the code.